- Are expenses liabilities?

 - Types of expenses

-- How to classify liabilities and expenses
+- How to classify an expense vs. a liability

 - How to record liabilities and expenses